ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Configuration via command line
 >
-> In addition, all configuration options can also be specified vie the command line and those settings will
+> In addition, all configuration options can also be specified via the command line and those settings will
 > overwrite any setting given by the YAML files.
 You can find more information in the
 > [documentation](https://docs.esmvaltool.org/projects/ESMValCore/en/latest/quickstart/configure.html#command-line-arguments).
 >